connect2x-de/trixnity-messenger/README.md

 fun catEventModule() = modules {
     single<EventContentSerializerMappings> { catEventContentSerializerMappings }
     timelineElementViewModelFactory<CatMessageTimelineElementViewModelFactory> { CatMessageTimelineElementViewModelFactory }
+    timelineElementView<CatMessageMessageTimelineElementView> { CatMessageMessageTimelineElementView() }
 }

 // add the modules to the matrix messenger: moduleFactories += ::catEventModule
 ```

+If your custom event should support a full screen details view, you may also implement `TimelineElementDetailsView` and
+add it to the DI using `timelineElementDetailsView<CatTimelineElementDetailsView> { CatTimelineElementDetailsView() }`

 ## Export room